aryadiahmad4689/dealls_test/readme.md

 8. Congrats app is up

+### Postman
+You can import file json `Dating_Apps.json` to postman.
+- i only handle positif test
+- before you test in postman you must to create envirotmen and add variable `AUTH_USER`

 ### Testing
 For unit test i just handle two layer (repository and usecase).
 I decided not to handle endpoint and handler because of time constraints.
 Please understand